16131zzzzzzzz/EveryoneNobel/README_model.md

 [![sam2](https://img.picgo.net/2024/10/27/15113787-baab-4a02-99ee-eccdd0011c11c978a7fda8fae2cd.png)](https://www.picgo.net/image/15113787-baab-4a02-99ee-eccdd0011c11.oqaF5l)

 ## 3. Save as API format
 Run ComfyUI locally in your browser.
-Once it’s running, go to the settings and enable the "Dev Mode Options."
+Once it’s running, go to the settings and enable the "Dev Mode Options".
 You can export the workflow in API format as a JSON file.
 Use this exported JSON to replace the original resources/workflow/nobel_workflow.json (don't change the json name).